 Cloud instances provide several key advantages:

-a) Resource optimisation: Virtualisation allows for the efficient utilisation of physical resources by running multiple virtual machines on a single server.
-This consolidation leads to improved resource efficiency and reduced hardware costs.
+a) Resource Optimisation: Virtualisation allows for the efficient utilisation of physical resources by running multiple virtual machines on a single server.
+Such consolidation results in improved resource efficiency and reduced hardware costs.

-b) Isolation and security: Each virtual machine operates in its own isolated environment, ensuring that applications and processes within one VM do not interfere with those in another.
+b) Isolation and Security: Each virtual machine operates in its very own isolated environment, ensuring that applications and processes within one VM do not interfere with those in another.
 This isolation enhances security and stability, minimising the risk of vulnerabilities spreading across different instances.

 Hypervisors